-Our course provides you with a cellular and disease-focused understanding of human biology, covering topics including:
+Our School of Life Sciences will provide you with a cellular and disease-focused understanding of human biology, covering topics including:

 A major research area at Essex is centered on the relationships between protein structure and mechanisms of disease.
 This sheds light on the complex cellular pathways involved in cancer and brain cell damage.
 Another research area uses computational approaches to study the role of epigenetics and DNA structure in human disease.
 In your final year, you carry out an individual research project.
 Popular topics have ranged from mutagenesis of proteins linked to human diseases such as blindness and cancer and mechanisms of cell death and antibiotic resistance.